skyler-11/Multi-Agent-Team/README.md

 A **multi-agent engineering team framework for Claude Code**.
 It is not an application — there is no API, no database, and no UI in this repository.
 Instead, it defines a reusable team of Claude Code sub-agents (an architect plus seven specialists) and the "fat skill" knowledge packs they load, so that a single `claude --agent architect` session can plan, delegate, build, test, review, ship, and document a *real* software project on your behalf.

+## Used in practice

+I use this team for my day-to-day development at work.
+It drove two production modules on an internal manufacturing platform:

+- **Schedule compliance tool** — migrated from a Streamlit prototype to a FastAPI backend and React/Tailwind frontend with Keycloak role-based access.
+It validates schedules for ~650–700 employees against Philippine (DOLE) labor rules and cut each weekly check from ~2 hours to under 15 minutes.
+- **Scrap declaration module** — built on the same platform, reusing the shared auth, RBAC, and API layer instead of standing up a separate service.

+Both went through UAT and change-control approval and are live.

+**Why it's built this way:** I started with a single do-it-all agent.
+On real builds it drifted from what I asked for: it wrote its own to-do list and bypassed rules I had set.
+So I split the work into specialists that each own one lane.
+The backend agent only writes FastAPI, and the frontend agent only writes React.
+They never talk to each other directly, so one lane's mistakes can't leak into the other.
+Everything goes through the architect, which assembles the parts and shows me the result.

+**My part:** the design and approach come from me; the agents implement them.
+I verify the code, steer the agents back when the output drifts from my design, test what's built, and feed the results back to the architect for the next round.

 ## How it fits together

 The team follows three rules, defined in [`.claude/TEAM.md`](.claude/TEAM.md) (the source of truth for the roster, conventions, and build order):